-ack-ai-dev-console is a development console component provided by the cloud-native AI suite.
-Algorithm engineers and data scientists can use the simple web interface provided by ack-ai-dev-console to quickly submit training jobs and manage their lifecycle.
+ack-ai-dev-console component is a sample tool provided by the cloud-native AI suite.
+Arena can use the simple web interface provided by ack-ai-dev-console to submit and manage Kubeflow, KubeDL and other AI tasks.
 This topic introduces ack-ai-dev-console and describes the usage notes and release notes for ack-ai-dev-console.

-You can also install Lightweight Machine Learning Platform for AI, an all-in-one AI platform for model development, training, and deployment.
+You can also install Platform for AI, an all-in-one AI platform for model development, training, and deployment.

 Usage notes

-Only Container Service for Kubernetes (ACK) Pro clusters whose Kubernetes versions are 1.18 and later support ack-ai-dev-console.
+Only Container Service for Kubernetes (ACK) Pro clusters and ACK Edge Pro clusters whose Kubernetes versions are 1.18 and later support ack-ai-dev-console.
 For more information about how to install and use ack-ai-dev-console, see Development and configuration.
+For more information about how to submit training tasks, deploy inference services, and build and use pipelines in the console, see Cloud-native AI suite developer guide.

 Description